Sport SX EFIS

 Your needs can change, but the Sport SX is ready for you.
 The starting price does not include synthetic vision, but the Sport SX includes a hi-speed processor that is synthetic vision ready.
 Optional vertical (lateral is included) autopilot/flight director functions can be added at any time without removing it from your airplane.
 Full interfacing to IFR GPS navigators, such as the G430/G650 is always available via the optional ARINC 429 module.

 Here the PFD shows the way-point on the horizon.
 The flight path marker shows the airplane in a slight descent (below the horizon water-line), tracking just the the right of the way point.
 The flight director has been set at a 1000 fpm decent to 1600 feet and is commanding the pilot to pitch down (nestle the yellow chevron within the magenta) and make a very slight right roll to achieve the descent and a 10 degree heading.
-Winds are a right cross-wind at 12 mph.
+Winds are a left cross-wind at 12 mph.

 Ten split-screen combinations are included, combining two or three views into one screen of the PFD, map and HSI, and engine monitoring.
 Information is clearly presented, making it practical to fly with a single screen and rarely touch a button.
 For dual screen installations the split-screens provide a single-screen reversionary mode suitable for IFR flight.